muzaffarCs/DSA_Practice/README.md

 - `stack_static_array/` → implementation of stack using static array
 - `Stack/` → implementation of stack functions manually in a dynamic way
 - `infix_to_postfix/` → An application of a stack to convert infix expression into postfix
+- `Evaluate_postfix_Expression/` → An application of a stack to evalutate postfix expression

 ## 🚀 Goals
 - Practice daily DSA problems